Tuktoyaktuk Travel Guide

 Like most residents in Tuk, the Jacobson’s still hunt, trap, whale and fish for their food and live a traditional lifestyle.

 They showed us some of the furs and skins that they harvested this past winter at their camp 155 miles out of Tuk.
 We saw antlers from different types of caribou, different types of fox hides and muskox fur.
-In addition to furs, Eileen also has some very interesting traditional clothing.
-She showed us the old parka that her mother wore and the polar bear pants that her husband used to wear when hunting.
+In addition to furs, Eileen has interesting traditional clothing to show proudly to her visitors; like her mother’s old parka and the polar bear pants that her husband used to wear when hunting.

 Tour operators offer many activities including dog-sledding, snowmobiling, ice-fishing, igloo building and culture tours.
 To take part in any of the activities will give you a glimpse into the lives and traditions of the local people.